PrestaShop/PrestaShopAutomationFramework/README.md

 The tests are written in PHP, and communicate with a browser using Selenium.

-Rudimentary API doc here is [on the gh-pages branch](http://prestashop.github.io/PrestaShopAutomationFramework/doc/html/).
+Rudimentary API doc is [on the gh-pages branch](http://prestashop.github.io/PrestaShopAutomationFramework/doc/html/).

 # Framework Setup